Gemtrade Gems

 Gemtrade sells in-stock stones individually or in lots to jewelry artists, goldsmiths, investors, collectors and hobbyists.
 Both for companies and individuals.

-Our stones for sale in the online shop are not "surplus", but on the contrary, stones that our experts "couldn't have failed to buy" during their sourcing trips.
+Our stones for sale in the online store are not "surplus", but on the contrary, stones that our experts "couldn't leave without buying" during their procurement trips.

 Particularly fine/rare/good quality stones for the price.
 Because our Gemmologists source stones as close to their source as possible, bypassing many